-Jeff Fox (Owner and lead Physiotherapist)
+Jeff Fox (Principal and lead Physiotherapist)

 Jeff has a wealth of exercise and physiotherapy experience starting with his degree in Physical Education from Otago University.
 In his final year he specialised in Exercise Physiology, exercise prescription and biomechanics achieving A grades for these subjects and topics that are used on a daily basis with educating his clients.